OPENDAP/bes/modules/dmrpp_module/data/README.md

 There are two scripts for building the dmr++ files.
 The first builds dmr++ files from data held in the locally mounted filesystem.
 The second builds dmr++ files from data held in Amazon's S3 storage.

+## Building

+Despite the fact that these programs are shell scripts a localization step must take place.
+This happens when the parent software (the `dmrpp_module`) is built and installed as part of the BES.
+Once this is done the scripts will have been installed and should be in `$prefix/bin` and ready to use.

 ## `ingest_filesystem` - building dmr++ files from local files.
 The shell script `ingest_filesystem` is used to crawl through part of the local filesystem, identifying files that match a regular expression (default or supplied), and then attempting to build a dmr++ file for each matching file.